Seto Kaiba visits Mokuba's side venture in California and hires a woman for pleasure.

-Joan nodded, thankful for Marc's keen memory over their second-date discussion as well as his support.
+Joan nodded, thankful for Marc's keen memory over their discussions on the topic as well as his support.

 "I see.
 Kaiba, Mokuba Kaiba," he stuck out his hand for Joan to shake.
 "You'll probably want to steer clear of my brother.
 He only fucks prostitutes and won't get a real girlfriend because he's afraid of gold diggers."